MicroLabs-ACE/Attendance-System/README.md

 - _FingerprintStorageFull_ - indicates the no more fingerprints can be stored.
 Check fingerprint sensor product name to know storage capacity.
 Check ID selection for more information.
 You can run the `Delete` or `DeleteAll` command to free up space.
 - _OperationStopped_ - indicates that a 'Stop' command was sent.
+- _OperationTimeout_ - indicates that an operation has timed out after 5000s of inactivity.
+Consult hardware engineer to change timeout value.
 - _FingerprintFirstCapture_ - indicates an enrollee's finger is being captured the first time.
 - _FingerprintSecondCapture_ - indicates an enrollee's finger is being captured the second time.
 - _FingerprintConversionError_ - indicates fingerprint image could not be converted.
 If it persists, consult hardware engineer.